oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_description.md

 ### update

-Edit a specific ProductDescription record.
+Edit a specific product description record.

 The updated record is returned in the response.